 - I use longitudinal and spatial quantitative methodologies for analyzing relationships and processes in socio-ecological systems, particularly simulation approaches (agent-based modeling).
-Agents-based models are programmed in Python and Java and analyzed in R.
+Agents-based models are programmed and analyzed in R.

 See below for captioned research-related photographs.
 Additional photos taken by the staff of the U.S. Forest Service and Calhoun Experimental Forest of the Sumter National Forest and adjacent lands in South Carolina are publicly available via the Open ICPSR repository: http://doi.org/10.3886/E100276V2

 The remains of an abandoned home in Union County, SC.